telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 [Top](#top)

 ## Subscription cache fields
-In subscription creation/modification the subscription cache is write-through, i.e. updates to subscriptions are performed both in the subscription item in the subscription cache **and** in the database.
+In subscription creation/modification the subscription cache is write-through, i.e. updates to subscriptions are performed both in the subscription item in the subscription cache **and** in the database
+(except for some that dynamic fields [described next](#special-subscription-fields) that are not updated in DB upon subscription modification, has they are consolidate in DB at cache sync time)

 When the broker starts, the subscription cache is populated with the subscriptions found in the MongoDB database.
-A subscription in the subscription cache contains the following fields:
+A subscription in the subscription cache contains the following fields
+(check code reference at subCache.h file):

 ```
   std::vector<EntityInfo*>    entityIdInfos;